Diccionario-LSP/SpanishToLSPTranslationService/Inference/README.md

 # Sagemaker with ECR

-We prepared a dockerfile to use the model "Smile-lab" because this one generates notable better results than "m-decoster".
+We prepared a dockerfile to use the model "Smile-lab" and "Spoter" (in process) because this one generates notable better results than "m-decoster".
 We think that the problem could be in these two places:

  * Not correctly locating the torchserve files and our code in the docker image
  * Our invocation file is not well implemented and this causes us to get some error messages.